 I built two large desktop computer factories with different layout plans to see whether one sells more units than another.
 Here are the two separate layouts.

-Both of these factories sell to eight computer stores, have identical sales prices, and are fully trained (manufacturing and sales units are level 9, all workers are blue).
+Both of these factories sell to eight computer stores, have identical sales prices, and are fully trained (manufacturing and sales units are level 9, and all workers are blue).
 Both factories are at full capacity.

 Here are monthly computer sales sampled over six years (last month's revenue divided by sales price).

-The training and new equipment expense differences can be largely ignored since training can be dropped to zero after all units are at 9.
-Otherwise, there is only a slight difference in salaries expenses.
+The training and new equipment expense differences can be largely ignored since training can be dropped to zero after all units are at nine.
+Otherwise, there is only a slight difference in salaries and expenses.
 For a 6% increase in output, I conclude that adding the additional Sales Unit is definitely worth it.

 In another experiment, I built two small bed factories with different layout plans to see which sells more.
 Here are the two layouts.